so-po/Conway_Game_Of_Lives/README.md

 # Conway's Game of Lives

-Group Members: Melanie Porter & Sofia Poulsen
+This is a java app thar runs conway's game of life (https://conwaylife.com/), extended to include several different creatures that follow different rulesets.

-This project is conway's game of life (https://conwaylife.com/), extended to include several different creatures that follow different rulesets.
+This is the final project for the class CSCI 4448, Object-Oriented Analysis and Design, created by **Melanie Porter** & **Sofia Poulsen**.

 # How to Run: